Leeds Beckett commuter stories

 The first three pictures which we received were those of Stephen, Kagsy and Anthony.
 All three have different routes, timings and motives for using the means of transport they use.
 Find out how each one is unique.

 Following a call for sending us you commute, Stephen was first to do so.
-He takes his children to school in this bike, to the great delight of passer-bys.
-He then pop home and get onto another bike to work.
+He takes his children to school in this bike, to the great delight of passers-by.
+He then pops home and gets onto another bike to work.

 Stephen commutes everyday by bike, no matter the weather and admits he is lucky to have found a route which is reasonably quiet in Meanwood.
 After having principally used Otley Road for years, he has a heaven in Meanwood Road.
 Of the roads he's ridden on, he likes York Road and Kirkstall Road the least.
-Being a fearless cyclist now, he takes a great deal of pleasure in his commute as well as the obvious health benefits and carbon offset.
+Being a fearless cyclist now, he takes a great deal of pleasure in his commute as well as the obvious health benefits and enjoys making a low carbon choice.

 Kagsy sent us these pictures via Twitter.
 She commutes from outside of Leeds into the city and has taken her own steps in coming in by using public transport instead of getting the car.
 Whenever possible, she takes the modern X84 bus (Leeds - Skipton) instead of the train which according to her should definitely run more often.